 - Catch Phrase:"Kimochiwarui" ("Disgusting", whenever she witnesses yet another of Hosaka's chest-baring fantasies)

-- Cannot Keep a Secret: In the final episode of Tadaima, she openly blabs out that Atsuko's breast have grown bigger.
-She even says that saying "It's just between us." motivates somebody to tell secrets to anyone.
+- Cannot Keep a Secret: In the final episode of Tadaima, she blabs to their friends that Atsuko said her breasts have grown.
+She even claims that saying "It's just between us" is code to tell the secret to everybody.

 - Cool Big Sis: What she tries to be for the younger girls.

 - The Ditz

 - Red Oni, Blue Oni: The red oni to Atsuko's blue.
 Aren't the hair colors obvious enough?